 - Or you can write to us as well:

 THE INFORMATION THAT WE COLLECT FROM YOU

-- We will collect the information that you provide to us when you submit an entry into any competitions that we are running either on our website or via any of our broadcast services including our radio or television channels or through any social media websites that we use to announce our competitions such as Facebook or Twitter.
+- We will collect the information that you provide to us when you submit an entry into any competitions or promotional mailings that we are running either on our website or via any of our broadcast services including our radio or television channels or through any social media websites that we use to announce our competitions or promotions such as Facebook or Twitter.
 This information may vary depending on the type of competition but will often include your name, age, gender, home address, email address and telephone number.
-We will use this information to administer the competition you have entered including to contact you if you have won a prize.
-We may also need to share this information with any third parties who are providing any prizes or other products and services as part of the competition, but we will not share this information with third parties for marketing purposes.
+We will use this information to administer the competition or promotion you have entered including to contact you with a promotional product or if you have won a prize.
+We may also need to share this information with any third parties who are providing any prizes or other products and services as part of the competition or promotion, but we will not share this information with third parties for marketing purposes.